 Choose a specific hostname for the content item or section, and decide which culture (language) should be associated with it.

 This options lets you specify permissions on the selected piece of content for each user group.
 Note that this will overwrite the overall permissions which are configured on the User Group.

 Learn more about User Groups and permissions in the Manage Users section.

 This feature lets you control who should have access to view a specific page on the frontend of your website.

 When you're creating a website that allows users to sign up for a membership, you can create pages and sections that only (some) members can see once they're logged in.

 Learn more about this feature in the Manage users section.

 You can setup notifications to be notified whenever a specific action is performed on the selected piece of content.
-The actions include, but are not limited to, copies, deletion, rollbacks and updates.
+The actions include, but are not limited to: copy, delete, rollback and update.

 This option will reload the sub pages for the selected piece of content.

-Use this option on the start node to reload the entire Content tree.
+Use this option on the start page to reload the entire Content tree.